koningdde/addon-p2000_rtlsdr/README.md

-# Home Assistant Add-on: P2000 RTL-SDR
+# Home Assistant Add-on: P2000 RTL-SDR New

 _Receive P2000 events using Home Assistant and your RTL-SDR dongle._